 4th Wall: Justice, Art & Youth

-The 4th Wall justice project is continuing into the next phase beginning with a solidarity justice triptych designed as a community outreach art project on exhibit throughout the summer of 2015.
+A solidarity justice triptych designed as a community outreach art project was then displayed at the Art Gallery of Nova Scotia from the summer of 2015 until spring 2016.
 Youth from Herring Cove Jr. High, Madeline Symonds Middle School, Oxford School, J.L.
-Ilsley High, Halifax West, Phoenix Youth Program, and IWK Choices program participated in the art project.
-The partnership involved the Michaëlle Jean Foundation, the Art Gallery of Nova Scotia, and ArtsExpress of the Halifax Regional School Board with additional funding support from the Lighthouses Grant: Department of Justice, ‘Youth on the Radar’ Program.
+Ilsley High, Halifax West, Phoenix Youth Program, and IWK Choices program participated in this art project.
+The partnership involved the Michaëlle Jean Foundation, the Art Gallery of Nova Scotia, and ArtsExpress of the Halifax Regional School Board with additional funding support from the Lighthouses Grant: Department of Justice Youth on the Radar program.

 About the Michaëlle Jean Foundation’s Arts for Collective Impact Programming

 The Michaëlle Jean Foundation empowers thousands of young people from underserved backgrounds to use their creativity to drive sustainable strategies that transform lives and revitalize communities.
 As part of our 4th Wall: Make the Invisible Visible program, high profile exhibitions, featuring emerging artists from disadvantaged communities, serve as catalysts to help undeserved youth mobilize stakeholders and the broader public around issues that matter to them.
 Then, as part of our Youth Community Action program, the Michaëlle Jean Foundation supports youth-driven organizations over a three-year period in responding to issues raised in each exhibition by developing and implementing action plans.
 Each plan is designed and implemented collaboratively by and for youth working with artists, government representatives, business leaders, academia, law enforcement, health and social service agencies, legal experts, neighbourhood associations and more.
 Learn how you can get involved at www.fmjf.ca.